 ATP Tour set for return

-August 14, 2020 - October 11, 2020 - The ATP Tour resumes for the first time since March at the Citi Open in Washington -- the first of seven tennis tournaments that include two Grand Slams and three Masters 1000 events in New York, Madrid and Rome.
+August 14, 2020 - October 11, 2020 - The ATP Tour resumes for the first time since March at the Citi Open in Washington -- the first of six tennis tournaments that include two Grand Slams and two Masters 1000 events in New York and Rome.

 The Australian Open in January -- won by Novak Djokovic -- is the only Grand Slam to have taken place in 2020.
 Following the cancellation of the entire grass court season, including Wimbledon, the aim is now to complete two further Grand Slam showpieces at the U.S. Open in New York, and the rescheduled Roland Garros on the Paris clay.